Modern Languages and Literatures

 FREN 338: Cinéma Français

 This interdisciplinary course provides an overview of French cinematic history, with an emphasis on how French films and movements represent various social and political concerns of their time period.
 Film will be studied as an art form and cultural text to be interpreted, and films by major directors will illustrate key cinematic concepts and themes.
 Readings will address the socio-political context, from French film beginnings to the complexity of post-colonial French identity and cultural globalization depicted in contemporary French and Francophone films.
 This course is discussion-based,with occasional lectures, is taught in French, and will acquaint students with cinematic terms used to interpret the genre.
 Prerequisite: FREN212 or equivalent.
 Not open to students who have completed FREN 333: French Culture Through Film in English.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: CINE 338